daos-stack/daos/doc/admin/administration.md

         State: FAULTY
 ```

-## System Administration
+## System Operations

-The DAOS Control Server instance acting as the management service leader and
+The DAOS Control Server acting as the access point records details of DAOS I/O
-"access point" records DAOS I/O Server instances that join the DAOS system in
+Server instances that join the DAOS system.
+Once an I/O Server has joined the
-a "membership".
+DAOS system, it is identified by a unique system "rank".
+Multiple ranks can
+reside on the same host machine, accessible via the same network address.

 A DAOS system can be shutdown and restarted to perform maintenance and/or
 reboot hosts.
 Pool data and state will be maintained providing no changes are